fbacchella/jeromq/CONTRIBUTING.md

 ## Contribution Process

-This project uses the [C4 process](https://rfc.zeromq.org/spec:42/C4/) for all code changes.
+This project was using the [C4 process](https://rfc.zeromq.org/spec:42/C4/) for all code changes.
 "Everyone, without distinction or discrimination, SHALL have an equal right to become a Contributor under the terms of this contract."
+But it was more a problem than a solution and this fork dropped this.
+It now uses the BDFL (Benevolent dictator for life) model.

 ## General Information